wsu-cpts489-fa20/bp-twitch/README.md

 > - Processing all badges to decorate users in a chat stream.
 >
 > - Integrating testCafe with the electron framework.
+>
+> - Visual indictation of authenticated user in header.

 # bp-twitch